Balfour Declaration of 1926: Background

+At the Paris Peace Conference of 1919, the Dominions sent separate representatives that were deemed for negotiation purposes to form part of one British Empire delegation.
+They signed the Treaty of Versailles under that designation but were admitted as separate members of the League of Nations.
+The confusion over the status of Dominions within the international community prompted calls for a formal statement of their relationship with the United Kingdom.

+Preparation

 The Inter-Imperial Relations Committee, chaired by Balfour, drew up the document preparatory to its unanimous approval by the imperial prime ministers on 15 November 1926.
 It was first proposed by South African Prime Minister J. B. M. Hertzog and Canadian Prime Minister William Lyon Mackenzie King.